Quickstart

 Compile: ONNX -> TFLite

-Export the tuned PyTorch model to ONNX format for use in later steps.
-Be sure to specify the model’s target image size and device:
+Compile the saved model to ONNX format for use in later steps.
+Be sure to specify the model’s target input size, device and runtime:

-Since we haven’t set an output name, embedl-hub export
+Since we haven’t set an output name, embedl-hub compile

 .